-General Guidelines - Emergency Order 20-20
+Emergency Order 31-20

 Emergency Order 20-20 was originally implemented at 11:59pm on April 9, 2020.
-This Emergency Order is the guiding Order for all residents and businesses and promulgates requirements that are in place regardless of where you visit.
+As amended by subsequent Emergency Orders, these general guidelines and requirements should be followed by all residents and businesses.

-- People must follow the social distancing and facial covering and personal protection equipment (PPE) guidelines as defined by our Emergency Orders, the Centers for Disease Control (CDC) and consistent with Occupational Safety and Health Administration (OSHA) and other regulatory guidelines: - Gatherings of fewer than 10 people - Six foot distance between people - Wear facial coverings - Wash hands and/or use hand sanitizer often - Facilities must implement certain procedures: - o enhanced sanitizing of all common areas and frequent touch points - placement of trash containers for face masks and other personal protective equipment (PPE) near exits and entrances and other common areas - comprehensive cleaning of facilities must be performed each night and include thoroughly disinfecting all frequent touch points and emptying all trash receptacles using solid waste bags that are double-bagged and securely sealed - posting CDC signage in publicly trafficked locations emphasizing measures to "Stop the Spread of Germs" and to exercise social responsibility - upgrading or installing ventilation per OSHA guidance - o designating quarantine rooms for infected individuals and deep clean after use - o installing hand sanitizer at entry points and through site - training all personnel in new operating protocols and modifications to existing codes of conduct to deal with COVID 19 issues
+- People must follow the social and physical distancing and facial covering and personal protection equipment (PPE) guidelines as defined by our Emergency Orders, the Centers for Disease Control (CDC) and consistent with Occupational Safety and Health Administration (OSHA) and other regulatory guidelines: - Six foot distance between people; plexiglass or other partitions do not substitute for social and physical distancing in restaurants, casinos and other indoor entertainment venues - Wear facial coverings at all times in public, with certain exceptions - Wash hands and/or use hand sanitizer often - Facilities must implement certain procedures: - o enhanced sanitizing of all common areas and frequent touch points - placement of trash containers for face masks and other personal protective equipment (PPE) near exits and entrances and other common areas - comprehensive cleaning of facilities must be performed each night and include thoroughly disinfecting all frequent touch points and emptying all trash receptacles using solid waste bags that are double-bagged and securely sealed - posting CDC signage in publicly trafficked locations emphasizing measures to "Stop the Spread of Germs" and to exercise social responsibility - o upgrading or installing ventilation per OSHA guidance - o designating quarantine rooms for infected individuals and deep clean after use - o installing hand sanitizer at entry points and through site - training all personnel in new operating protocols and modifications to existing codes of conduct to deal with COVID 19 issues